PRASHM7/web-development/README.md

 # web-development
-it c0ntains html ,CSS and Javascript codes
+it contains html ,CSS and Javascript codes hello its me and myself